platypustheory/hosting_https/README.md

 4. Save the form.
 5. Repeat these steps for any other sites for which you'd like to enable HTTPS.

+## Certificate Renewals

+For the Let's Encrypt certificate service, this should get done automatically via the Let's Encrypt queue.
+It will run a Verify task on each site every week as site verification is where certificates get renewed if needed.
+The seven-day default was chosen to match the CA's [rate limits](https://simonecarletti.com/blog/2016/02/things-about-letsencrypt/#rate-limits).

 ## Known Issues

 See [the issue queue](https://gitlab.com/aegir/hosting_https/issues).